 - I have always found it odd that the President of the University is the presiding officer of the Senate.
 Is this a state law?
 If not, then ensuring the independence of the body should be a key short-term goal. - While I understand that the Pres turns over the gavel at the first meeting of the year, I'd like to make sure that he can't call it back when push comes to shove and the campus faces an internal controversy.
 Don't wait for that to happen -- move to exclude the President now. - Another theme was a desire for more involvement in university-wide policy decisions, earlier in the decision making process.
-Streamlining the Senate's pro forma duties would leave more time for a proactive policy focus. - I saw that one comment suggested that "streamlining the Senate's pro forma duties would leave more time for a proactive policy focus."
-I wanted to comment that while rearranging the agenda in particular ways might enhance the Senate's effectiveness, it should not be re-arranged in a way that reduces the functional importance of the elected Faculty Senators, i.e., we need to continue to take action on the degree-list as the state law requires the University Faculty do so (approve it or not).
-As I understand it this is key to our reason for being. - Thus, my original idea was to turn the senate council into the faculty senate (thus eliminate the current senate entirely), with no voting administrators, but of course a voting student representative on board.
+Streamlining the Senate's pro forma duties would leave more time for a proactive policy focus. - The Senate should be smaller; too many individuals make the body ineffective. - The Senate is too large and should be much smaller, with just one to two representatives from colleges. - The Senate size is acceptable, given its representative nature.
+It is, however, somewhat difficult to effectively communicate with a senator's own unit, resulting in failure at the most basic level of engaging the faculty community. - Thus, my original idea was to turn the senate council into the faculty senate (thus eliminate the current senate entirely), with no voting administrators, but of course a voting student representative on board.
 The question is really how such a smaller and certainly more effective senate would be elected, and how many senators could we have.
 I think that all faculty should elect such a senate (including administrators who are also faculty), but the question remains of how many senators in total should we have.
 May be, we could settle on 30-35 total, with proportional representation, but at least one representative per college.
-I am aware that that would not be a perfect solution, but would think that such a small senate would be more effective and the composition also more just, since a combination of proportional and non-proportional composition would be applied (like in the US congress). - The faculty members of the University Senate need to continue approving (or otherwise) the granting of UK degrees.
-There have been some regrettable examples in other universities recently of institutional leadership being pressured to grant degrees to unqualified recipients.
-While I don't see this as a current UK issue, we shouldn't abandon our responsibility as senators for the sake of convenience given the potential risk.
+I am aware that that would not be a perfect solution, but would think that such a small senate would be more effective and the composition also more just, since a combination of proportional and non-proportional composition would be applied (like in the US congress). - The Senate should have more of a role in the budget process.